Search This Blog

 Further Notes on Jesuit Zen Adepts

 I have been trying to figure out how Johnston escaped my notice.
-First of all, I began formal practice about 20 years ago, not as a Jesuit or even a believer—in fact quite the opposite.
-Once inside the zendo, I began asking questions, both about the practice and its history.
-To my astonishment, the most recommended, and by far the most complete, thorough, sympathetic, accessible and scholarly work was the three-volume history of Zen Buddhism by Fr.
+First of all, I began formal practice about 20 years ago, not as a Jesuit or even a believer—in fact, quite the opposite.
+Once inside the zendo, I began asking questions about both the practice and its history.
+To my astonishment, the most recommended, and by far the most complete, thorough, sympathetic, accessible, and scholarly work was the three-volume history of Zen Buddhism by Fr.
 Heinrich Dumoulin, another Jesuit from Sophia.
 (Phil Whalen called him Douggie DeMoulin, as if he were an old friend.
 Even as Phil was going blind, when I asked him a question, he would often point in the direction of a shelf in his extensive library and say, Douggie has something to say about that, go look in the second volume -- on the second shelf of the third cabinet, Chapter 5, page 279, that will be the right hand page, the third paragraph from the bottom.
 And damned if he wasn’t right on most of the time).

 There are at least two other Jesuits I neglected, besides Johnston, whose work I am unfamiliar with.
 Fr. deMello has been mentioned many times by some in a group of former Jesuits and Jesuits, the Compañeros.
 I have at least 2 of his books in my library that I have only skimmed.
-And then there is Dan O’Hanlon whom I met when I was a JSTB.
+And then there is Dan O’Hanlon, whom I met when I was a JSTB.
 It was only after his tragic death that I discovered how respected he was in Zen circles.
-In a conversation with Sonja Fenne Margulies, a dharma heir of Kobin Chino Roshi, she spoke about Dan with such love and respect that I regretted not having gotten to know him better when I was up on holy hill of the GTU.
+In a conversation with Sonja Fenne Margulies, a dharma heir of Kobin Chino Roshi, she spoke about Dan with such love and respect that I regretted not having gotten to know him better when I was up on the holy hill of the GTU.

 And finally, I feel now that the Zen-Jesuit connection is not just a one-way street—that it is not just what Zen can contribute to the prayer life of Christians.
 Christian practice has something tangible to offer a Zen student.
 I want to tell a story about what may have been the first Mass said in a zendo.
 I have heard that Fr.
 LaSalle said Mass during retreats in Japan, Fr.
 Kennedy said Mass at ZCLA, but before that, in 1991, my friend, Fr.
-Joe Devlin, S.J., of the New England Province said Mass in the zendo at the Hartford Street Center.
+Joe Devlin, S.J., of the New England Province, said Mass in the zendo at the Hartford Street Center.

 Issan and 5 or 6 of us sat in meditation posture on cushions while Joe improvised the Liturgy, beginning with the rite of confession and forgiveness.
-When it came time to read from the New Testament, Joe took a small white, well-worn Bible out of a pocket in his jacket, and told us that his mother had told him that the following story contained all the essentials for a Christian life.
+When it came time to read from the New Testament, Joe took a small white, well-worn Bible out of a pocket in his jacket and told us that his mother had told him that the following story contained all the essentials for a Christian life.
 Then he read Luke 11, the parable of the Good Samaritan.
 Issan sat giving his entire attention to Joe and the Mass, but I couldn’t get a read on how he was reacting.
-The next day, I found out that he had fallen in love with Luke's parable, and Joe.
+The next day, I found out that he had fallen in love with Luke's parable and Joe.

 Sunday mornings were the usual community gathering of the Hartford Street community, and Issan began to talk about Fr.
 Joe and the liturgy.
 He turned to me and asked, “What was the little white book that he read from?”
 Startled, I said that was the New Testament.
 “Oh,” said Issan, “it must have been in Latin when I heard it as an altar boy—or something, but it was exactly how we should lead our lives as Buddhists.”
-He then said that during the Mass he had the experience of really being forgiven and that the experience had allowed him to feel such peace with his early religious training.
+He then said that during the Mass, he had the experience of really being forgiven and that the experience had allowed him to feel such peace with his early religious training.
 Joe and I had dinner the night before he flew back to Boston.
 I told him about what Issan had said.
-A few days later, the small New Testament that had been in jacket for years arrived in an envelope addressed to Issan.
+A few days later, the small New Testament that had been in his jacket for years arrived in an envelope addressed to Issan.
 He would die 6 months later, and, during one of our last meetings, asked me to thank Joe again for the zendo mass after he was gone.
 I did.
 And that New Testament which passed from the pocket of Joe’s jacket to Issan’s room at Hartford Street is now on my altar.

 I’ve included some of their books in the Christian-Zen Bibliography.